panoply/liquify-schema/stores/descriptions/format/style/classPadding.md

 #### 👎 👎 &nbsp;&nbsp; Disabled

 _Below is an example when this option is disabled (ie: `false`) which is the default setting.
-Though the recommendation is to enable this rule, Prettify does not assume intent and instead assumes new line breaks in accordance with the `preserveLine` value you've set.
+Though the recommendation is to enable this rule, Æsthetic does not assume intent and instead assumes new line breaks in accordance with the `preserveLine` value you've set.
 In the below example there no difference **before** and **after** formatting, the code structure is respected and no new lines are added._

 ```css